jackralph/DAZN-coding-challenge/README.md

 ### Planning

 My approach to this problem was one of simplicity but with scalability in mind.
-I knew I could have developed a backend server with Axios and crafted out the functionality to enable the consumer to check how many streams the user is watching and prohibit them to watch more than 3 at a time.
+I knew I could have developed a backend server and crafted out the functionality to enable the consumer to check how many streams the user is watching and prohibit them to watch more than 3 at a time.
 However I felt that I needed to implement AWS to take advantage of the scalability of Lambda, API Gateway and DynamoDB.

 My knowledge of AWS has grown recently however my knowledge of configuring AWS Services via code is still somewhat limited so I wanted to test myself to try and learn a different approach.